Frank Big Bear: Chemical Man in a Toxic World, Walker Art Center, 1989-1990

 Chemical Man in a Toxic World, a 90 x 44 unframed drawing that is currently displayed at the Walker Art Center in Minneapolis is a Prisma colored art piece that uses the technique of linearity and color to express Big Bear's perception of the world around him.
-Described as “a visual dictionary of images from Big Bear's world”, Big Bear used the mediums of colored pencils and paper in order to create a diverse range of juxtaposing, vibrantly colored images.
+Described as "a visual dictionary of images from Big Bear's world", Big Bear used the mediums of colored pencils and paper in order to create a diverse range of juxtaposing, vibrantly colored images.

-One of the drawings that can seen is a man with a "Live Hard Die Young" tattoo, on his left arm, and a woman covered with patterns and symbols standing across from the man.
+One of the drawings that can be seen is a man with a "Live Hard Die Young" tattoo, on his left arm, and a woman covered with patterns and symbols standing across from the man.
 These displayed visual images are a representation of Big Bear's lived experiences as well as his political stance against the American Indian stereotype.
 As for Big Bear's unique style, he has continued to define a strong contrast between his images and vivid colors within each of his artworks.

 From the Rez, to the Hood, to the Lake, All My Relations Arts, 2011

 Displayed at the All My Relations Arts in Minneapolis, this art gallery was the first reintroduction to Big Bear's career as a multimedia artist since his first painting show in 1970.
-His painting entitled “From the Rez, to the Hood, to the Lake” was created through an assemblage of “highly personalized signs, symbols, and images that reflect the complexity of contemporary humanity”.
+His painting entitled "From the Rez, to the Hood, to the Lake" was created through an assemblage of "highly personalized signs, symbols, and images that reflect the complexity of contemporary humanity".
 Through this painted portrait, an individual is depicted with geometric shapes and patterns that is used throughout the canvas.
 While the individual is not clearly defined, Big Bear is known to draw people with whom he is familiar with, such as a family member or someone he often spends time with.
 This painting displays a common definition of modern art in which Big Bear's colorful stylistic choice has not only presented another abstract work of art, but its meaning has also expressed his Anishinabe tribal identity.